Document Type : Original Article

 Abstract

-The manner and quality of the approach to the revelatory text is correlated with contextual conditions, needs, concerns, and other contemporary components.
-The contexts of geographical, social, and political change after the death of the Prophet (PBUH) as well as the philosophical factors of existentialism in a heterogeneous approach to the text have been in terms of comprehensibility or incomprehensibility.
-Recognizing the causes of extra-human developments and also the role of understanders in these transformations, as intra-human factors and their influence on the rules of special discourse, determines the part of understanding of understanding, approach, scope or abandonment of interpretation by them.
-In this regard, interpretive narratives, like historical narratives, are related to contextual signs and metalanguage elements.
-This article seeks to re-read the heterogeneity of approaches to the revelatory text in terms of interpretation and abandon interpretation in the early period of Islam, using a descriptive-analytical method, relying on library documents, using the method of discourse and philosophy of existentialism.
-It seems that the factors of existentialism along with being in the metalanguage structure have been effective in the approach of the early readers to the revelatory text.
+The manner and quality of approaching the revealed text is correlated with contextual conditions, needs, concerns, and other contemporary components.
+The geographical, social, and political contexts following the Prophet's (S.A.W.) death as well as the philosophical factors of existentialism have led to a heterogeneous approach to the text in terms of understanding or avoidance of understanding.
+Recognizing the causes of extra-human developments and the role of the perceivers in these transformations as intra-human factors and their impressibility from specific discourse rules determines the type of understanding of the perceivers, their approach, expansion, or abandonment of interpretation.
+On the other hand, the movement of interpretive narratives, like historical narratives, is linked to contextual signs and meta-linguistic elements.
+Accordingly, using a descriptive-analytical approach, the present study attempts to reappraise the heterogeneity of approaches to the revealed text in terms of interpretation, type, and abandonment of interpretation in the early period of Islam with reliance on library documents and benefiting from the discourse method and existentialist philosophy.
+It seems that existentialist factors, along with being placed in a meta-linguistic context, were effective in the way early readers approached the revealed text.

 Keywords